Luchador/Bens_Branch/README.md

 Note: These changes often require alterations to the game's original files.
 You can find these files in the build/mods folder.

+* CI Training: The display cases in the firing range show weapon names when used, as originally intended
 * CI Training: Added more decorations including models contained in the original game's ROM, but never used
 * CI Training: Front doors and hangar doors are openable
 * Investigation: Added tables with microscopes in some lab rooms